 What the Payment Protection Program could mean for Flint businesses

-Flint, MI – After being drained of funds, the Paycheck Protection Program has now been reloaded by a bill passed Thursday–but for some local business, applying for loans has already been confusing and frustrating.
+Flint, MI – After being drained of funds, the Paycheck Protection Program has now been reloaded by a bill passed Thursday–but for some local businesses, applying for loans has already been confusing and frustrating.

 Dean Yeotis, owner of Totem Books said he started the application process hopeful the first time congress passed a PPP package, but was quickly frustrated.